roymartinezblanco/Kubernetes-Reverse-Proxy-Deployment/README.md

 kubectl exec -it python-proxy-server-xxxxxxx -- /bin/sh
 ```

-Now we need to modify the config.yaml file with the IP's from the previuos output.
+Now we need to modify the config.yaml file with the IP from the previous output.
 ```yaml
 proxy:
   listen: